StrateimTech/Cezium/README.md

-# CEZIUM - External standalone Rust recoil script
+# CEZIUM - External standalone Rust cheat (ABANDONED)
-External hardware peripheral proxy cheat which provides recoil compensation by hooking into a keyboard and mouse & proxying it to a Host PC.
+External hardware Rust cheat which provides recoil compensation by hooking into a keyboard and mouse & passing it to a Host PC.

-# IMPORTANT NOTE: (06/02/22)
+# IMPORTANT NOTE: (6/7/2023)
-As of 06/02/22 Facepunch released a new patch to the game updating the recoil of most weapons and their mechanics.
-The new mechanic involves randomization on bullet spread basically making this useless since its luck unless you legitimately cannot move your mouse.
-At the current moment I never planned on releasing Cezium privately or open source so the implementation of certain aspects such as the ASP.NET Frontend could be rewritten as its horrible.

-Side note...
-The library used to interact with linux device files (HIDAPI) will not be released.
-#
+This code is old, and was never meant to be released in this state.
+It initially went public after Facepunch reworked it's recoil on June 2nd 2022 force wipe due to it no longer being of use to me.
+Please keep in mind I would not consider this to be one of my higher tier projects due to the awfully implemented ASP.NET web server.
+As for the little "update", I was interested on trying to get it working again for the new recoil it semi-works but not great, note for now it only semi-functions with AK.

 # Features
 - Web interface
-- Web API for developers wanting to work with Cezium or make their own interface? ;)
+- ~~Web API for developers wanting to work with Cezium or make their own interface? ;)~~ Api still exists.
-- All attachments & scopes in any configuration are supported and should work as expected.
+- ~~All attachments & scopes in any configuration are supported and should work as expected.~~ Can no longer be guaranteed.
 - Automatic calculations using in game FOV & Sensitivity values (No more need to mess with DPI or use proprietary sensitivity systems other recoil scripts use)
 - Recoil smoothing to make it seem more legit (Will cause loss of accuracy to produce a visually real recoil compensation)
 - Recoil smoothing compensation (Will return the bullet accuracy to almost 100% while making the visual experience less smooth with more jumping around)